BrandonXu6106/obsidianpublish/content/thoughts/Tendermint.md

 ## Proof of liveness

-Definition of [[liveness|liveness]]: if a transaction $T$ is known by all honest nodes, then it will get added to all of their local histories.
+Definition of [[liveness.md|liveness]]: if a transaction $T$ is known by all honest nodes, then it will get added to all of their local histories.

-Note: this is a weaker definition of liveness than usual for [[State Machine Replication (SMR)|SMR]] which states that if a single honest node knows about a transaction, then all honest nodes will eventually add that transaction to their local histories.
+Note: this is a weaker definition of liveness than usual for [[State Machine Replication (SMR)|SMR](State%20Machine%20Replication%20(SMR).md) which states that if a single honest node knows about a transaction, then all honest nodes will eventually add that transaction to their local histories.

 We define a **clean** round when